-1. Wide Angle Lens
+1. Use a Wide Angle Lens

-A wide-angle lens is invaluable to architectural photography.
+Wide-angle lenses are invaluable to architectural photography.
 Chances are that you will be shooting in a relatively tight space.
 This makes backing up to get everything in the frame nearly impossible.
-By using a wide angle lens, you will be able to fit everything into the frame without having to back up too far.
+By using this one, you will be able to fit everything into the frame without having to back up too far.

 Be aware of distortion though.
-You will find that a 16mm lens will cause a lot of distortion, especially if you are shooting close to a building.
+You will find that 16mm lenses will cause a lot of distortion, especially if you are taking images close to a building.
 Be aware of using fisheye lenses as well.
 Fisheye lenses are very very wide, so they capture a lot of information and cause a lot of distortion.

 A 17-40mm wide-angle lens, perfect for architectural photography.

-2. Try a Tilt-Shift Lens
+2. Try Tilt-Shift Lenses

-This allows you to make these same fine tuning adjustments, keeping everything straight.
+This allows you to make these same fine-tuning adjustments, keeping everything straight.
 The shift function of the camera allows the photographer to capture the tallest of skyscrapers while maintaining straight lines along the side of the subject.
-With any other lens, you will get tremendous distortion whenever you tilt a wide angle lens upwards.
+With any other lenses, you will get tremendous distortion whenever you tilt a wide lens upwards.

 By photographing from up high and using the tilt function, you can create a miniature effect by using this selective focal plane.
 The only downside to this lens is its price.
 It’s a very expensive lens, especially if you are not doing architectural photography full time.

 Above, a tilt-shift helps straighten the appearance of tall buildings, below, the tilt function miniaturizes the world.

-3. Leveling Your Camera
+3. Level Your Camera

-Any time that you have to tilt your wide angle lens up you will get distortion in lines that run up and down.
-In an effort to combat that distortion you can try shooting level.
-Shooting level simply means trying to get your camera as flat as possible.
+Any time that you have to tilt your wide lens up you will get distortion in lines that run up and down.
+In an effort to combat that distortion you can try shooting level, which means trying to get your camera as flat as possible.
 In order to do this, you will need a tripod.

 The next step is simple, level your camera.
 You will first want to level side by side, move the camera until the bubble gets to the middle of the level.
 Do the same thing for front and back movement.
 Once both sides are leveled, you will have substantially reduced the distortion in your image.

 A simple bubble level can make a world of difference.

-4. Picking The Right Time
+4. Pick The Right Time

 Picking the right time of day is key to executing a beautiful architectural photograph.
 I am not going to tell you the magic time that you should be doing architectural photography.
 But different times will result in completely different images.
-I usually try to shy away from shooting at noon for almost everything.
+I usually try to shy away from taking images at noon for almost everything.
 At noon the sun is directly overhead and creates harsh shadows.
 If you are looking for harsh shadows in your photos then this time is great for you.
-There could actually be great features of a building that could be highlighted by this lighting.
+There could actually be special features of a building that could be highlighted by this lighting.

 Generally, though you are going to want to stay closer to the sunrise and sunset times.
 During these times of the day is when you will see beautiful colors in the sky.
 There may still be lights on in buildings so you can get a beautiful balance of light from the sun as well as man-made lights.
 If you devote a few hours to the shoot you can get a wide array of lighting.
-Also by shooting either early or later in the day, you will see fewer people.
-By eliminating people, you save time in photoshop and have more freedom to shoot from different angles.
+Also by photographing either early or later in the day, you will see fewer people.
+By eliminating people, you save time in Photoshop and have more freedom to shoot from different angles.
 Commit to waking up early or staying late and the payoff will be well worth it!